IntuitionLabs

 Immutable Audit Trail Architecture

-Append-only database tables with cryptographic hash chains that prevent any modification of audit records, even by database administrators.
-Every change to regulated data generates an audit entry before the change is committed.
+Append-only database tables with cryptographic hash chains prevent any modification of audit records, even by database administrators.
+Every change to regulated data generates an audit entry before the change is committed, capturing who, what, when, prior value, and new value.

 Cryptographic Signature Binding

-Electronic signatures are bound to the signed record through SHA-256 content hashing.
-Any modification to the signed content invalidates the hash, making tampering immediately detectable during routine integrity checks.
+Electronic signatures are bound to signed records through SHA-256 content hashing.
+Any modification to the signed content invalidates the hash, making tampering immediately detectable during routine integrity checks or FDA inspection.

 Server-Side Timestamp Authority